 The Responsible Investment Committee and the ESG Integration Council will annually receive an update on the implementation of this Sustainability Risk Instruction.

-10. Change log
+12. Change Log

-Date Version number Description of changes
+Date Version Comments/changes

+number

 02.12.2022 Version 1.0 Instruction created

-31.12.2024 Version 2.0 Instruction updated to reflect sustainability risk assessments for private equity and private debt.
+xx.06.2023 Version 1.1 Instruction updated to include section on sustainability risk profiles with further enhancement made to existing sections.